RISHIKA29/business-intelligence-sales-dashboard/README.md

 ---

 ## Overview

-This project demonstrates a complete data analysis workflow, transforming raw sales data into actionable business insights.

-It covers the full lifecycle of a data analysis project — from data cleaning and transformation to visualization and business reporting.
-SQL queries were written and executed within a Python notebook as part of the data preparation process.

-This project simulates a real-world business intelligence workflow used by analysts to support decision-making.
+This project analyzes retail sales data to identify revenue drivers, evaluate profitability, and support business decision-making.

+The workflow includes data cleaning, transformation, and analysis using Python and SQL, followed by building an interactive Power BI dashboard to track key performance metrics.

 ---